 On the other hand, if you broaden things too much, then you end up with a lot of noise that actually makes it hard to detect a signal, which means that the study needs to be larger, which of course also leads to longer enrollment times.
 It can be very difficult in clinical trials, trying to find that balance.

 Third, enrollment varies from country to country and region to region.
 It may be a cultural thing as much as anything, but I think especially in the United States there's a lot of reluctance for patients to participate in clinical trials under normal circumstances.
-During COVID it's a little different because there are so few approved therapies.
-Because of the desperation of the situation, it's perhaps easier to enroll patients in studies.
+During the early days of the pandemic it was a little different because there were so few approved therapies.
+Because of the desperation of the situation, it was perhaps easier to enroll patients in studies.

 Let’s use antibiotics as an example.
 Most people agree that we need new antibiotics to help fight multidrug-resistant infections.
 But, in the United States, the rate of multidrug resistance is relatively low.
 That means most patients can be treated with a regular antibiotic.
 Why would they take a chance of enrolling in a clinical trial with a new antibiotic if there's already an antibiotic with a known safety efficacy profile, that is likely to be effective for them?